OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 #### Example

 In our example the name of the data source group is assigned, which should contain our environmental measurement data, which we call `ENVIRONMENT`.
-This group now also contains the dataset `timestamp`.

 #### Timestamp dataset